somso2e/smuthi/README.rst

 What's new in version 2.1
 -------------------------

-This version is fixes a bug with non-ascii characters in the NFM-DS Fortran sources that prevented Smuthi to be compiled with newest Python and Numpy versions (Konstantin Ladutenko).
+This version contains a couple of smaller bug fixes that allow Smuthi to run with newer Python and Numpy versions (Konstantin Ladutenko, Amos Egel).

 What's new in version 2.0
 -------------------------